Join now for JEE/NEET and also prepare for Boards Join now for JEE/NEET and also prepare for Boards. Register Now

 Distance – The distance covered by an object is described as the total path length covered by an object between two endpoints.

 Distance is a numerical quantity.
-We do not mention the direction in which an object is travelling while mentioning about the distance covered by that object.
+We do not mention the direction in which an object is travelling while mentioning the distance covered by that object.

 Figure 1 – Distance and Displacement

-According to the figure 1 given above, if an object moves from point O to point A then total distance travelled by the object is given as 60 km.
+According to figure 1 given above, if an object moves from point O to point A then the total distance travelled by the object is given as 60 km.

 Displacement – The shortest possible distance between the initial and final position of an object is called Displacement.

-Consider the figure 1 given above, here the shortest distance between O and A is 60 km only.
+Consider figure 1 given above, here the shortest distance between O and A is 60 km only.
 Hence, displacement is 60 km.

 Displacement depends upon the direction in which the object is travelling.